-Departmental Recommendations: FIRET 100 Lecture: Minimum 48 hours per semester
+Departmental Recommendations: FIRET 100

 Preparation of students to successfully compete for a position in the Fire Fighting Profession.
 Includes academic skills testing, taking written, oral and physical agility tests and how to market skills.

 114 PRINCIPLES OF FIRE AND EMERGENCY SERVICES SAFETY AND SURVIVAL 3 UNITS